typestack/class-validator/README.md

 ## Custom validation decorators

-You can also create a custom decorator.
+You can also create a custom decorators.
 Its the most elegant way of using a custom validations.
 Lets create a decorator called `@IsLongerThen`:

-1. First lets create a decorator itself:
+1. Create a decorator itself:

     ```typescript
     import {registerDecorator, ValidationOptions} from "class-validator";